 Miles himself has a thing for Amazons, given his relationship and infatuation with the aforementioned Quinn and Elena, respectively.
 Also, his occasional flings with Sergeant Taura are noted by a friend who calls it "mountain-climbing."

-Born a Barbados slave, she had clawed her way to power in the Coast fraternity by a piratical genius and ruthless ferocity that had made her the toast of women's liberationists all along the Main.
-Her fellow sea-wolves respected her, had astonishing fantasies about her, and went in terror of her, and she despised them all.
+She had clawed her way to power in the Coast fraternity by a piratical genius and ruthless ferocity that had made her the toast of women's liberationists all along the Main.
+Her fellow sea-wolves respected her, had astonishing fantasies about her, and went in terror of her...

 Many in Honor Harrington.
 For instance, Sergeant Major Iris Babcock, RMMC, is not particularly attractive.
 But her truly incredible badassitude note as in, she can throw the title character around the mat with absurd ease, and the title character is a black belt in the martial art they are sparring in leaves Horace Harkness absolutely speechless.
 The next time either one of them shows up in the narrative, they're married.